anfibiacreativa/msdocs-javascript-nodejs-server/README.md

         - [Create resource](https://ms.portal.azure.com/#create/Microsoft.AppServiceWebAppDatabaseV3) in Azure portal
         - Create database
         - Create collection
+        - Make a copy of the `.env.example` file and rename it to `.env`
-        - Copy the following to the `.env` file:
+        - Copy the following information to the `.env` file:
-            - Connection string
+            - Connection string.
+(This [link](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb/connect-mongodb-account#get-the-mongodb-connection-string-by-using-the-quick-start) explains you how to retrieve the connection string from the portal.)
             - Database name
             - Collection name
     - Azure Storage (for images)